What Are Webhooks?

 Webhooks deliver real-time WalkMe Event information to your system of choice, triggered by the event itself.
 This means you receive information with no delay, so your teams can take immediate action informed by time-sensitive information.

 Webhooks securely transfer data using server-to-server calls, with no development work required.
-WalkMe’s webhooks support any HTTP calls in GET or POST methods.
+WalkMe webhooks support any HTTP calls in GET or POST methods.
 The payload must be in JSON.

 Webhook use cases include the following:

 - Add real-time WalkMe Events to your Analytics/BI tool;

-- Trigger 3rd party APIs based on WalkMe Event.
+- Trigger 3rd party APIs based on WalkMe Events.
 Examples include the following:

 - Get immediate Slack notifications when a Walk-Thru Goal is reached;

 - Add an end-user to a marketing list when they click a promotional ShoutOut;

-- Create a Zendesk ticket when a end-user submits a survey requesting extra help;
+- Create a Zendesk ticket when an end-user submits a WalkMe Survey requesting extra help;

 - Add end-users to a spreadsheet to track onboarding when they complete onboarding tasks;

-- Receive an email when end-users complete an NPS survey.
+- Receive an email when end-users complete a WalkMe NPS Survey.